 Langtry Manor Hotel, Bournemouth, Dorset

 Could the reported grey shadow really be the ghost of Edward VII’s mistress, Lillie Langtry?
 Lillie is said to still wander around the Langtry Manor Hotel?
 Formerly the Langtry Lodge it was the home to the Lord of Derby.
-In 1877 King Edward VII built the manor as cosy love nest for Lillie.
+In 1877 King Edward VII built the manor as a cosy love nest for Lillie.
 This was an ideal place for their liaisons.
 Lilly Langtry died 12the February 1929.
 She is buried on the island of Jersey.
-It would seem she still enjoys the ambiance of the Langtry Manor Hotel .
+It would seem she still enjoys the ambience of the Langtry Manor Hotel.

-The Bridge House Hotel was a former 700 year old priest’s house ,and has lots of character to go with it.
-It has feature such as a log fires in the historical inglenook fire place and oak beams,
+The Ollarod Hotel was a former 700-year-old priest’s house and has lots of character to go with it.
+It has featured such as a log fire in the historical inglenook fireplace and oak beams,